micbay/RaceTimerAndController/README.md

 7  | Fault       | Red   | 17 (segG) | 2 (dig0)  | 17 (segG) | 11 (dig1)
 NA | Winner      | Blue  | 22 (DP)   | 2 (dig0)  | 22 (DP)   | 11 (dig1)

-A **100nF** capacitor should be added across the V+ and GND to help mitigate electromagnetic noise effects.
-If lights are flickering, consider also adding a 10uF, polarized capacitor as well.
+A **100nF** capacitor should be added across the `V+` and `GND` pins of the MAX7219, to help mitigate electromagnetic noise effects.
+If lights are flickering, consider also adding a 10uF, polarized capacitor, in parallel, across the same pins.

-A **10kOhm** resistor is added between the Iset pin and V+ to limit the peak current through the LED segments.
+Finally, add a **10kOhm** resistor between the `Iset` and `V+` pins of the MAX7219 to limit the peak current through the LED segments.
 In effect this will also control brightness.

 On bootup, and while in the `Menu` state, the 3 yellow pre-start, interval lights will be lit, indicating an idle system.
 See the [Racing](#racing) section for more details of light tree indicator states.